samuelim01/tp/README.md

 WedLog is a desktop application created for partners getting married that helps them manage the guests and vendors involved in the wedding.
 While it has a Graphical User Interface (GUI), most of the user interactions occur through the Command Line Interface (CLI).

-## Description
-WedLog is a desktop application created for partners getting married that helps them manage the guests and vendors involved in the wedding.
-While it has a Graphical User Interface (GUI), most of the user interactions occur through the Command Line Interface (CLI).
 ## Features
 - Add & delete guest information.
 - Add & delete vendor information.